Clouds have long been mysterious and inspiring.

 This isn’t Google providing a forecast, but it is information requested from another site using an API.

-Cloud-native apps are built and deployed by small and dedicated teams on a platform offering easy scale-out without hardware.
+Cloud-native apps are built and deployed by small and dedicated teams on a platform that offers easy scale-out without hardware.

-Scale-out simply means adding new hardware resources rather than improving the capacity of existing hardware.
+Scale-out refers to adding new hardware resources rather than improving the capacity of existing hardware.

 The cloud-native approach provides companies with greater agility, portability and resilience in a cloud environment.